HPV: The Basics

 Because most people's immune systems are able to clear the virus, risk of transmission may be lower for couples who wait longer to have sexual relations or have longer periods of abstinence between relationships, thus giving their bodies time to clear any infection before entering a new sexual relationship.
 Risk is lower for long-term, monogamous couples as well.
 In general, HPV infection lasts about 1 year in women and may be as short as 6 months in men, but this may vary depending on the strain.
 Shorter gaps between relationships may allow the infection to hop between partnerships, whereas longer periods of abstinence allow the infection to clear between sexual encounters.

-The HPV vaccine protects against infection by certain strains of HPV that can cause cervical cancer and genital warts.
+The HPV vaccine protects against infection by certain strains of HPV that can cause cervical, vaginal, vulvar, and anal cancer and genital warts.

-While the HPV vaccine is believed to prevent cervical cancer, because the strains that cause cervical cancer also cause other forms of cancer, it is estimated that 40% of vulvar cancer, 60% of vaginal cancer, and 80% of anal cancer may be prevented by vaccination against HPV-16 and 18.
+While the HPV vaccine is believed to prevent cervical cancer, because the strains that cause cervical cancer also cause other forms of cancer, it is estimated that 49% of vulvar cancers, 55% of vaginal cancers, and 79% of anal cancers may be prevented by vaccination against HPV-16 and 18.
 Results from studies of vaccination to prevent non-cervical HPV infection are not yet available.

-Cervical cancer is the second most common cancer in women worldwide.
-Approximately 500,000 new cases are diagnosed annually worldwide, mostly in developing countries.
-In the USA, it is estimated that there are about 12,000 cases of cervical cancer diagnosed yearly.
+Cervical cancer is the second most common cancer in women worldwide, with about 500,000 new cases per year, most in developing countries.
+In 2016, approximately 12,820 cases will be newly diagnosed in the US.
 Screening with Pap testing has resulted in dramatically lower rates of cervical cancer in many developed nations, but countries with fewer resources lag far behind in lowering the incidence of this disease.

 The HPV vaccine does not protect against all types of HPV that lead to cervical cancer, therefore women should still receive regular screening, even after receiving the vaccine.
 Screening should include regular Pap smears to look for abnormalities, which can include pre-cancerous and cancerous lesions, as well as a manual pelvic exam to examine the entire genital area.

 In addition to Pap testing, HPV testing can be done on cervical cells to identify high-risk types of HPV that may be present.
-HPV DNA testing is approved for follow-up testing of women with uncertain Pap results and for general cervical cancer screening of women over the age of 30 when done together with a Pap test.
+HPV DNA testing is approved for follow-up testing of women with uncertain Pap results and for general cervical cancer screening of women over the age of 30, when done together with a Pap test.
 There is no approved screening test to find early signs of penile, vulvar, head-and-neck, or anal cancer.
+Routine examination of these areas and reporting of any changes to your provider is recommended.
 However, as previously mentioned, men who engage in receptive anal intercourse may benefit from anal pap screening.
 Learn more about this screening on the UCSF anal neoplasia research & treatment group website.

 There is no medical treatment for HPV infections, but the cervical lesions and warts that can result from HPV infections are treatable.
 Options for treating pre-cancerous cervical lesions include cryosurgery (freezing), loop electrosurgical excision procedure (LEEP), which involves using a special wire loop to remove the abnormal cells, and conization, the surgical removal of a cone shaped piece of cervix.
 Skin warts can be treated with prescription creams or freezing.